jodal/pykka/docs/quickstart.rst

 .. warning::

-    For performance reasons, Pykka **does not** clone the dict you send before delivering it to the receiver.
+    For performance reasons, Pykka **does not** clone the message you send before delivering it to the receiver.
 You are yourself responsible for either using immutable data structures or to :func:`copy.deepcopy` the data you're sending off to other actors.

 Replying to messages